mesmo-dev/mesmo/docs/examples.md

 problem_optimal = mesmo.problems.OptimalOperationProblem(scenario_name)
 ```

+- We will work with the `mesmo.problems` submodule in this example, as compared to using the more low-level models and data submodules in [tutorial 1](#tutorial-1).
+The problem classes implement the appropriate setup and solve routines for each problem type.
+Relevant models and data are automatically obtained depending on the test case definition, e.g., the thermal grid model is only loaded if a thermal grid is defined in the test case scenario.
-- The nominal operation problem represents a simulation under „nominal conditions“, i.e., all DERs are dispatched according to their nominal power timeseries.
+- The nominal operation problem represents a simulation under „nominal conditions“, i.e., all DERs are dispatched according to their nominal power time series.
+In this example, we utilize this problem type to represent the status quo, i.e., conventional operation of the energy systems.
 - The optimal operation problem represents an optimization for optimal dispatch decisions, subject to the constraints of the DERs, electric grid and thermal grid.
-- The problem classes implement the appropriate setup routines depending on the test case definition, e.g., thermal grid model is only loaded if a thermal grid is defined.
+For this example, we amend the optimal operation problem definition with a custom constraint to ensure peak load reduction compared to the nominal operation problem.

 ### Solve nominal operation problem and get results